 Better Business Bureau (BBB) Listed Work At Home Opportunities

 Now that we got all that out the way.
-Here is a list of some of recommended work at home companies that have either a good standing or very few overall complaints within the BBB.
+I’ve compiled a list of some recommended work at home companies that have either a good standing or very few overall complaints within the BBB.
 That is if you insist on using them as your only proof of legitimacy.
-(Stubborn, aren't we?
+(Stubborn, aren’t we?
 LOL).

 - MySurvey.com (BBB Rating Via Parent Company: NFO)